BrettOrmsby/non-technical-tech/README.md

 https://nontechnicaltech.vercel.app/

 > Hi, I am Brett Ormsby, and this is my portfolio website where you can see my projects and articles.

+> **Warning**
+> This Project is no longer developed, see https://github.com/BrettOrmsby/Portfolio for new versions